 Favourite line: “Ke tu hai pehchaan mere, keh tujh se he shaan mere”.

 12. Hum Zinda Qom Hain – Numerous Artists

 Another Benjamin Sisters’ collaboration with a few other artists, this song wins with its enthusiasm (and 80s kamiz shalwar fashion).
 Definitely on my for favorite songs for August 14!

-Favourite line: “Hum sab ke hai pehchaan, hum sab ka Pakistan, Pakistan, PAKISTAN”.
+Best line: “Hum sab ke hai pehchaan, hum sab ka Pakistan, Pakistan, PAKISTAN”.

 11. Mein Bhi Pakistan Hon – Shehki

 You have to admire Shehki’s vocal skills and the ability to dance standing in one spot for the entire song.